 Users who wish to connect their data across multiple devices can set up a home server, which is a fileserver that can host any kind of file (documents, images, videos, music, etc.), and provides access to any device connected to that server (PCs, laptops, smartphones, tablets, etc.).
 Devices can be connected via cable or WiFi.
 You can also go a step further and use the Raspberry Pi as a complete media center.
-The micro-computer not only serves as a storage location for your media content, but also as a central platform for playing movies, music and pictures from a hard disk, or for accessing streaming services such as YouTube or Spotify.
+The micro-computer not only serves as a storage location for your media content, but also as a central platform for playing movies, music and images from a hard disk, or for accessing streaming services such as YouTube or Spotify.

 One of the most commonly used applications for running a Raspberry Pi media center is the open source software Kodi, which sorts media by type, among other options.

 The Pi 3D Scanner, developed and perfected by the Dutch Richard Garsthagen is an expensive but equally breathtaking Raspberry Pi project.
 One hundred Raspberry Pis, each with their own SD card and camera modules, form the basic structure of this two-meter high, full-body scanning machine.
 Thanks to a home-made 3D scanning management software, the recorded values can be optimized and then used to print a 3D model.

 Raspberry Pi’s abilities enable users to play arcade video games or games in the style of early-generation gaming consoles.
 Enthusiasts have managed to replicate the arcade machines both in miniature form and also in their original size.
 Some machines even come equipped with a coin slot for an authentic arcade feel.
 The combination of Raspbian and the emulator application RetroPie form a popular software basis for these Raspberry Pi projects.